mdn/content/files/en-us/web/css/background-position-y/index.md

 {{EmbedLiveSample('Basic_example', '100%', 300)}}

-### Two-value syntax
+### Side-relative values

-The following example shows support for the multiple value syntax, which allows the developer to offset the background from any edge.
+The following example shows support for side-relative offset syntax, which allows the developer to offset the background from any edge.

 #### HTML